palewire/muckrockbot/README.md

 # muckrockbot

-A 🤖 that posts the latest public records requests filed and completed at muckrock.com
+A Twitter robot that posts the latest public records requests filed and completed at muckrock.com to [@muckrockbot](https://twitter.com/muckrockbot).